 (ii) “Notified Removal”.

-(l) If a component is rejected during the process, the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU as:
+(l) If a component is rejected during the process, the CM Settlement Body must update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU as:

 (i) “Rejected”

-(m) Where the requirements of Rule 8.3.4(c) and Rule 8.3.4(g) have been met, the Delivery Body must update the Capacity Market Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as:
+(m) Where the requirements of Rule 8.3.4(c) and Rule 8.3.4(g) have been met, the CM Settlement Body must:

+(i) update the Capacity Market Metering Register within two Working Days to reflect the status of the relevant DSR CMU Components, as appropriate, as:

-(i) “Added - Live”; or
+(aa) “Added - Live”; or

-(ii) “Removed”; or
+(bb) “Removed”; or

-(ii) “Original/Default – Live”.
+(cc) “Original/Default – Live”.

+(ii) Update the Delivery Body as soon as reasonably practicable and, in any event, within 5 days on the updated completion details and status for all Added or Removed DSR CMU Components.

 8.3.7 Notifying change of address

-A New Build CMU or DSR CMU notifying the Delivery Body pursuant to Rule 7.5.1(r) that the location of a Generating Unit(s) and/or DSR CMU Component(s) is or will be different from the location described in the Application must provide the Delivery Body with the following as applicable:
+(a) A New Build CMU or DSR CMU notifying the Delivery Body pursuant to Rule 7.5.1(r) that the location of a Generating Unit(s) and/or DSR CMU Component(s) is or will be different from the location described in the Application must provide the Delivery Body with the following as applicable:

-(a) Relevant Planning Consents as required by Rule 3.7.1;
+(i) Relevant Planning Consents as required by Rule 3.7.1;

-(b) Connection Arrangements as required by Rule 3.7.3;
+(ii) Connection Arrangements as required by Rule 3.7.3;

-(c) A report confirming they have met the Financial Commitment Milestone;
+(iii) A report confirming they have met the Financial Commitment Milestone;

-(d) An updated Metering Assessment, details of the Metering Configuration Solution and/or new Metering Test Certificate and any Detailed Line Diagrams;

-(e) Confirmation from the CM Settlement Body confirming the change to the Metering Configuration, as set out in Rule 8.3.3;
+(iv) Not used;

+(v) Not used;

-(f) Confirmation of the new location and new Ordnance Survey grid reference;
+(vi) Confirmation of the new location and new Ordnance Survey grid reference;

-(g) Omitted
+(vii) Omitted

-(h) Low Carbon Exclusion and Low Carbon Grant status as set out in Rule 3.4.7;
+(viii) Low Carbon Exclusion and Low Carbon Grant status as set out in Rule 3.4.7;

+(ix) Not used.

+(b) A Declaration that the Capacity Provider will notify the CM Settlement Body as soon as reasonably practicable to:

-(i) Meter Point Administration Numbers of the relevant Meter(s) at the new location and, where a MPAN is already in use by another CMU, a declaration that explaining the relationship between these CMUs and the metering solutions necessary to identify their individual
+(i) Provide Meter Point Administration Numbers of the relevant Meter(s) at the new location and, where a MPAN is already in use by another CMU, a declaration that explaining the relationship between these CMUs and the metering solutions necessary to identify their individual outputs

-New rule
+(ii) Complete an updated Metering Assessment and provide details of the Metering Configuration Solution and/or new Metering Test Certificate

+(iii) Confirm with the CM Settlement Body any change to the Metering Configuration, as set out in Rule 8.3.3

+(iv) Where a change of address is notified after the deadlines set in Rule 8.3.3, the Capacity Provider must fulfil updated obligations within 40 working days.

 8.4 Triggering a Capacity Obligation and System Stress Events